-The modelling to implementation cycle considered an MDA approach, which allows to establish relations between the Domain Model source (LADM as the original PIM) and the final result (LADM\PT).
-The development methodology considers the choice of spatial profiles (including UML profiles and patterns) and the formalisation of geometry, topology and other modelling constraints, through OCL, providing thus an enriched semantics model.
+The modelling to implementation cycle considered an MDA approach, which allows to establish relations between the Domain Model source (LADM as the original PIM) and the final result (LADM_PT).
+The development methodology considers the choice of spatial profiles (including UML profiles and patterns, also a contribution of the author) and the formalisation of geometry, topology and other modelling constraints, through OCL, providing thus an enriched semantics model.

 The use of standard UP techniques to document Use Cases and related Activity diagrams and Use Case templates, should be considered in order to capture the systems dynamics, in particular the design of integrated update procedures, which are key to an operational system.
-Although the implementation test of LADM\PT has not reached an operational level in this thesis, the documentation regarding the Pilot Project gave important insights as to a number of items to consider in this respect.
+Although the implementation test of LADM_PT has not reached an operational level in this thesis, the documentation regarding the Pilot Project gave important insights as to a number of items to consider in this respect.